ghsaboias/news.fasttakeoff.org/README.md

 The application uses [Clerk](https://clerk.com/) for user authentication.
 Users can sign up, sign in, and manage their profile.
 The profile page also integrates with [Stripe](https://stripe.com/) to allow users to subscribe to a premium plan.

-The AI provider for report generation is configurable via `src/lib/config.ts` (defaulting to OpenRouter with Gemini 2.5 Flash).
+The AI provider for report generation is configurable via `src/lib/config.ts` (currently using Gemini 2.5 Flash via OpenRouter as the active provider, with Groq/Llama 4 Maverick as an alternative).

 ### News Globe